OpenAngelArena/oaa/docs/events.md

 # Custom Events
 This is a list of events we have added to the game.
+All events **must** pass objects or else dota crashes lol thanks volvo.
+List the keys the object expects.

 ## Server to Client

 ### ngp_add_item
 Display the Need/Greed/Padd UI for a given item.
-Passes object with the following keys.

 **id**
 Type: `string` or `number`